LouisB3/UKS-KPBS_Compatibility/readme.md

 ### Features

+USI Life Support functions are added to KPBS modules:

+- The Habitat Mk1 works as a mid-grade life support recycler (33%); the Science Lab has a 71% recycler; and the Habitat Mk2 has the highest-efficiency recycler (90%), but requires Water as input.
+- The Habitat modules have habitation space.
-- The KPBS Science Laboratory functions as a UKS Pioneer Module
+- The Cupola works as a habitation multiplier.
+- The small (wedge-shaped) and large (deployable) Greenhouse use Agroponics to convert Mulch and Fertilizer into Supplies.

+UKS features are also incorporated:

-- The large KPBS Greenhouse functions as a UKS Aeroponics Module
+- The large Greenhouse has a Cultivator to turn Substrate, Water, and Fertilizer into Supplies.
-- The small KPBS greenhouse functions as a UKS Inflatable Agriculture Module
-- The KPBS Habitat Mk2 functions as a UKS Kerbitat Module
-- The KPBS Habitat Mk1 functions as a double-capacity UKS Inflatable Habitat Module
-- The KPBS Command Module functions as a UKS PDU
+- The Command Module works as a power & resource distributor.
+- All modules incorporate a power coupler to tap into the power distribution network.
-- Switchable storage for UKS resources in two sizes for the KPBS modular storage system
+- Switchable storage wedges in two sizes are added for UKS resources; these function as distribution warehouses like Kontainers.

+Finally, the small Algae Farm is hidden as its functionality is incorporated into other parts.

 ### Support